zach6585/gifts/README.md

 TODO

-- Add try on feature
-- Add cart option
+- Add cart option (?)
-- Make backend and add sold out feature (or don't.
-It's not necessary)
-- Make design better
+- fix the money page (maybe include the slider and lots of money)